-- Elevators are not permitted to open into exit passageways per § 1023.4. - Penetrations are limited to those providing exit access to the passageway and to mechanical systems serving the exit passageway. - Ventilation for exit enclosures is to be served directly from outside or from ductwork enclosed in fire protection as required for shafts. - The intent of these requirements is that vertical and horizontal exit enclosures should be as separate from the occupied spaces as possible to provide a safe means of egress from those spaces. - In malls, areas such as mechanical and electrical rooms may open onto the exit passageway per § 402.8.7 if they are provided with 1-hour fire-resistance-rated doors.
+- Penetrations are limited to those providing exit access to the passageway and to mechanical systems serving the exit passageway. - Ventilation for exit enclosures is to be served directly from outside or from ductwork enclosed in fire protection as required for shafts. - The intent of these requirements is that vertical and horizontal exit enclosures should be as separate from the occupied spaces as possible to provide a safe means of egress from those spaces. - In malls, areas such as mechanical and electrical rooms may open onto the exit passageway per § 402.8.7 if they are provided with 1-hour fire-resistance-rated doors protected in accordance with § 714.3.2.